gojek/clickstream-web/README.md

 ### resume

-Resumes the tracking if it is paused by calling `.pause()` method, has no effect otherwise.
+Resumes the tracking if it was paused by calling `.pause()` method previously, otherwise has no effect.

 ```js
 clckstrm.resume()